Lotcelan/Lotcelan/README.md

 ## Programming Languages

-Mainly 🐍, a bit of C++ and learning C.
+Mainly 🐍, a bit of 🇨➕➕ and learning 🇨.

 ## Interests